notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/06-Amazon-S3.md

 ## Amazon S3 - Security

 - **User based**
-  - IAM policies - As a user ou can have IAM policies attached to you and the IAM policies will authorize which API calls should be allowed for a specific user from IAM console
+  - IAM policies - As a user you can have IAM policies attached to you and the IAM policies will authorize which API calls should be allowed for a specific user from IAM console
 - **Resource Based**
   - **Bucket Policies** - they are the most common way of to do security and we can assign bucket wide rules directly from the S3 console.
 This allow a specific user to come in or allow a user from another account to access your S3 buckets.
 This is how you can make your **S3 buckets public**
   - **Object Access Control List (ACL)** – they are finer grain security and they can be disabled